Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Nazi Lies and Bad Covid Vaccines

-Part of the reason many people REFUSE to consider the possibility that the genetically engineered Covid vaccine might be BAD is that such questions lets out a terrifying MONSTER.
+Part of the reason many people REFUSE to consider the possibility that the genetically engineered Covid vaccine might be BAD is that such a question lets out a terrifying MONSTER.
 And this monster is the logical conclusion of such a line of questioning is that if in fact we have been lied to about the vaccine, then the STATE, along with mainstream media and most of the influential decision–makers in the medical system are my ENEMY...
 This dark concept lurking in the background of people's minds is enough to shut down many (otherwise educated, intelligent and rational) people, even without raising threats of being denied going to the restaurant, denied travelling to their favourite tourist destinations or threatened with losing their jobs or careers...
 No need to intimidate or blackmail such people, the fearsome monster will keep them in line.
 The blue pill[18] is always the best choice as it keeps stress levels low and reality comfortable and manageable.
+After all, stick your head in the sand and all your problems disappear...
 As Desmet himself points out (pp. 107-109) during WWII, Jewish authorities in Nazi-occupied Europe often bought into Nazi lies about "relocation" and collaborated with the Nazis in organising the logistics of the Final Solution rather than believe that "such a civilized nation could be so evil..."
 An article on the United States Holocaust Memorial Museum website observes (2018):

 Daniel Falkner, a Polish Jewish Holocaust survivor related: